 AI as the Great Equaliser: Neurodiversity, Disclosure, and the Tools That Change Everything

 Twenty dollars a month.
 No disclosure to HR.
 No accommodation request.
 No manager who has to approve anything.
-Just a tool that meets her where she is.
+Just a tool that meets her where she is — the part of the AI conversation almost nobody is having.

 The Scale We Don't Talk About